 Woodley also shared a quote from Boyd K. Packer, who said, “To teach others you must be willing to learn from others.”

-To teach this point further, Woodley told a story about his time at DigiCert, where he was the COO and shared an office with the CEO.
+To teach this point further, Woodley told a story about his time with one company where he worked closely with the CEO.
 He would often look over to the CEO’s desk, who never seemed to be there.
 Woodley felt as if he was doing more work than CEO, until one day the CEO came into his office and began talking to him about the employees of their organization.
 While Woodley remained in his office, the CEO was out talking to employees, getting to know them, and listening to their ideas.
 The CEO was looking to the whole team for answers, not just depending on his own knowledge.

 “It was probably one of the most humbling professional experiences that I’ve had, because I realized while I was self-righteously sitting at my desk and making judgements about him and his work, he was out doing what I’ve now learned to call management by walking around (MWA), and this has been a good life lesson for me,” Woodley said.